Find Grad Schools

 75% Women

 University of Georgia comes in at #8 on our list of the most popular colleges offering doctor's degrees in food science tech.
 Each year, around 39,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,790 per year, while in-state graduate students, on average, pay $8,878 per year.
-For the 2020-2021 academic year, 8 doctor's degrees were handed out to food science tech majors at UGA.
+During the most recent year for which we have data, 8 people received their doctor's degree in food science tech from UGA.

 #8